tmpfs/async-validate/README.md

 Adds an error message to the list of errors encountered during validation of a value.

-The first argument may optionally be a `Reason` instance returned by `reason()` allowing a user to associate an identifier with the validation error and optional additional information.
-A validation error generated with a `Reason` has a `reason` field referencing the supplied reason.
+The first argument may optionally be a `Reason` instance returned by `reason()` allowing a user to associate an identifier with the validation error and optional meta data.
+An error raised with a `Reason` has a `reason` field referencing the supplied reason.

 When replacement parameters are supplied the behaviour is identical to `util.format`.